15 Top-Rated Tourist Attractions in Canberra & Easy Day Trips

 13 National Carillon

 On Aspen Island in Lake Burley Griffin, the white Carillon Tower was a gift from the British government on Canberra's 50th birthday in 1963.
-The 50 m tower incorporates three sleek columns clad in opal chip and quartz.
-Within the towers are 55 bronze bells ranging from 7 kg to 6 metric tons.
-Visitors can bring a picnic and relax on the surrounding lawns.
-Better still, visit during a recital when the music of the bells wafts across the lake.
+The 50-meter-high tower incorporates three sleek columns clad in opal chip and quartz.
+Within the towers are 55 bronze bells ranging from seven kilograms to six metric tons.
+You can bring a picnic and relax on the surrounding lawns.
+Better still, visit during a recital (Wednesdays and Sundays from 12:30 to 1:20pm), when the music of the bells wafts across the lake.
 The tower looks especially beautiful when it's lit at night.

 Location: Kings Park, Aspen Island, Canberra